 |Old-fashioned values of customer service.|

 Q: I need a gas safety certificate for selling a house/property - is this standard?

 A: It is becoming more and more popular, yes - people are also obtaining electricial certificates now.

 Q: How much does a gas safety certificate cost?

-A: For domestic properties (for landlords and homeowners) it's a fixed cost of £60.50 which includes the VAT.
+A: For domestic properties (for landlords and homeowners) a boiler is £60.50 which includes the VAT (£10.00 per extra appliance).
 This is a full gas safety certificate check that landlords require to rent their property.

 Q: My landlord gas safety certificate expired - can this be done quickly?

 A: Yes - we can often complete the certificate on the day you book the CP12 Gas Safety Certificate.
 There are legal grace periods - however, this will depend on the date of the previous certificate - contact us and we can advise.
 Landlord gas safety certificates Liverpool based are required by law.

 Q: What happens if my property fails the Gas Safety Inspection?
 What does 'Not to current standards' (NCS) mean exactly?